This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Spastic cerebral palsy is the most common form of the disorder.
-It accounts for around 70% of all people diagnosed with CP.
-Similar to other types of cerebral palsy, a definitive cause is never found, but spastic CP can be caused by brain injuries.
-Specifically, when the brain’s motor cortex and pyramidal tracts are damaged, spastic CP can develop.
+It accounts for around 75% of all people diagnosed with CP.

 Typical symptoms of spastic cerebral palsy include stiff muscles (on either one side or both sides of the body), abnormal reflexes and gait, distorted movements, and contracture.
 Some children will have crossed knees, while some may walk on their tiptoes.

-Children with any form of cerebral palsy will likely face medical issues specific to each type.
-A child with mixed cerebral palsy could face specific medical problems of two or three types of cerebral palsy, which makes treatment more difficult.
+Children with any form of cerebral palsy face medical issues specific to each type.
+A child with mixed cerebral palsy could face specific medical problems of two or three types of cerebral palsy.
+For this reason, treatment of mixed CP can be more challenging.

 For example, a child with the spastic quadriplegia form of spastic cerebral palsy is at risk of brain malformations.
 A child with ataxic CP will have issues grabbing objects and buttoning shirts.
 A child with both spastic and ataxic is at risk of developing brain malformations and grasping issues.